Big Mountain Fuels Reduction Project

 Work involving heavy machinery will take place in the orange-shaded areas on the map.
 This will impact hiking and mountain biking trails at various times throughout the season.
 For your safety, please heed all signage and follow this page to learn about current trail closures and reroutes.

-Hikers: The Danny On Memorial Trail reroute remains in effect.
-Starting from the lift plaza, look for signs and ropes that will guide you onto the alternate route which includes a dirt road.
-Do not attempt to follow the original Danny On path or hike up the Toni Matt ski run.
+Hikers: Hazards and obstructions remain on the lower section of the Danny On Memorial Trail.
+A reroute remains in place.
+Starting from the lift plaza near the bottom of Chair 1, please follow signs and ropes that will guide you onto the alternate route, which includes a dirt road above Russ's Street.
+The detour connects to the original trail below the bottom of Chair 5.